Welcome to Our Blog on the Camino Portuguese

 Birds on the Camino Portuguese

-After the boardwalk the trail turned to a wide gravel and path, which continued to follow the river, bordered on both sides by tall grass and reeds.
-Here we saw a Coot and a large family of Mallards, among with many other birds.
+After the boardwalk, the trail turned to a wide gravel path, which continued to follow the river, bordered on both sides by tall grass and reeds.
+Here we saw a Coot and a large family of Mallards, among many other birds.
 It was a few hours pleasantly spent!

-Eventually the riverside trail ended, and what followed next was less pleasant.
+Eventually, the riverside trail ended, and what followed next was less pleasant.
 The Camino took us through a trash-strewn industrial section, and across the train tracks again.
-There was a brief respite in Alverca, which was a rough looking town, but which offered a place to stop and have our second pasteis de nata.
+There was a brief respite in Alverca, which was a rough-looking town, but which offered a place to stop and have our second pastels de nata.

 From Alverca to Alhandra the Camino largely followed the N10, which is an extremely busy highway without any shoulders.
-The walking was not difficult, but it was a bit nerve wracking to walk the 3 or so kilometers with cars and trucks whizzing past only feet away.
+The walking was not difficult, but it was a bit nerve-wracking to walk the 3 or so kilometres with cars and trucks whizzing past only feet away.
 Overall, the lesson this morning seemed to be 'find beauty in the small things.'
-Not every day is tranquil and beautiful, but even in the midst of noise, exhaust fumes, and industrial parks you can find tri-coloured bees, lovely wild flowers, and picturesque ruins.
+Not every day is tranquil and beautiful, but even in the midst of noise, exhaust fumes, and industrial parks, you can find tri-coloured bees, lovely wildflowers, and picturesque ruins.

-It was tree-lined, offered benches and art work, and generally provided a wonderful change.
-The view of the water, and the nature reserve on the other side were very beautiful.
-We followed this trail for quite a few kilometers until it brought us to the town of Vilafranca de Xira.
+It was tree-lined, offered benches and artwork, and generally provided a wonderful change.
+The view of the water and the nature reserve on the other side was very beautiful.
+We followed this trail for quite a few kilometres until it brought us to the town of Vilafranca de Xira.

 Vila Franca de Xira